 In line with Rotherham NHS Foundation Trust’s paperless strategy, is the development of new functionality in the Rotherham Health App, that enables patients in the region to view their outpatient appointments.

 Until recently, The Rotherham Health App had been used to view GP practice appointment bookings only.
 But with around 7-8% of outpatient appointments at the Trust missed each month, it’s anticipated that providing digital visibility of appointment information will enable convenient reminders to help reduce DNAs, and encourage more patients to re-arrange appointments they can’t make.
 This in turn will help to ensure that other patients on waiting lists can be moved up to newly freed up appointment slots that would previously have been wasted, reducing patient wait times and backlogs.

-Long term, the Foundation Trust’s plan is to eliminate paper appointment letters altogether, in order to save significant costs per year.
+Long term, the Trust’s plan is to eliminate paper appointment letters altogether, in order to save significant costs per year.

 Bespoke and customisable technology

 We pride ourselves on the close working relationships we develop with our customers.
 We recognise that every ICS is different, and off-the-shelf software isn’t likely to work for everyone, which is why we work with our customers to localise our digital solutions to meet their specific needs.

 If you’re looking for a health technology company to work in partnership with, we would love to hear from you!
 Get in touch by email at firstname.lastname@example.org.